ActianCorp/integration-platform-docs/docs/zeenea-managing-connections.md

     :::note[Notes]
     * These steps are described in the sections: Zeenea Scanners: prerequisite and setup
-    * Go to the specific documentation of each connector to identify the prerequisites and the conditions of implementation: [Zeenea Connectors List](./zeenea-connectors-list.md)
+    * Go to the specific documentation of each connector to identify the prerequisites and the conditions of implementation: [Zeenea Connector Downloads](./zeenea-connectors-list.md)
     :::

 ## Creating a connection